Reem-Alatrash/CCOHA/README.md

 # CCOHA: Clean Corpus of Historical American English.
 ## About

-This project contains several Python scripts for creating a clean copy of the compressed tagged files of the COHA corpus.
-The scripts are:
+This repository contains several Python scripts for creating a clean copy of the compressed tagged files of the COHA corpus.
+The resulting clean files are written in unicode (UTF-8).
+The scripts in this repository are:

 1. **clean-copy-coha.py:** Reads tagged (format: form \t lemma \t pos) files, which are compressed into zip folders, and creates clean copies of them under [COHA path]/modified/tagged/.
 All the clean files wihtin the same decades are saved under the same folder with that decade's name.
 For example, the folder [COHA path]/modified/tagged/1880s/ contains all the clean copies of files/documents between 1880-1889.